codefellows-seattle-javascript-401d14/lab-16-19-cf-gram/README.md

  * The user must have a unique username and findhash
  * the user must have an email
  * The user must never store the password as plain text (hash the password)
- * The user must have a method for genorating a token from the findHash
+ * The user must have a method for generating a token from the findHash
 * use the `body-parser` express middleware to on `POST` and `PUT` routes
 * use the npm `debug` module to log the functions being executed in your app
 * using the express `Router` create an auth router with routes for **signup**